 Elections of the NZISA Executive Committee

-Nominations for the 2018 AGM are now closed
+Nominations for the 2019 Elections are now open

-All nomination forms and required documents are to be emailed the NZ ISA Secretary*.
+All nomination forms and required documents are to be emailed to the Returning Officer*

-The New Zealand International Students Association will be holding its Annual General Meeting at the NZISA Mental Health and Wellbeing conference.
+The New Zealand International Students Association will be holding its Annual General Meeting at the NZISA Student Congress.
 The AGM will present a report from the Executive on all activities and transactions of the Association for the past year and elect a new Executive for the following calendar year.

 A returning officer will be announced prior to the election.
-Nominations for election All nominations for President/Executive candidates must be sent to the Returning Officer within seven (7) days following the announcement of elections.
+All nominations for President/Executive candidates must be sent to the Returning Officer by the 9th of November 2019.
 An Executive member candidate must win a simple majority vote against a ‘vote of no confidence’ to be declared an Executive-Elect.

 A Presidential candidate must win a supermajority vote to be declared the President-Elect.
 The Presidential election shall be conducted using the ‘Alternative Vote’ system, in accordance with the rules listed in Appendix II of the NZISA Constitution.

 Nominees for the positions of National President and Vice President will each be given 10 minutes and all other nominees, regardless of how many nominations are received for a position, will be granted 4 minutes during the AGM to speak to their nomination.
 Voting will be conducted on Saturday the 15th of November 2019 during the continuance of the AGM at the NZISA Student Congress.